-LSU football star Malik Nabers arrested in New Orleans
+Prosecutors won't pursue charges against LSU star Malik Nabers after New Orleans arrest

 Latest Weather Blog

-LSU football star Malik Nabers arrested in New Orleans
+Prosecutors won't pursue charges against LSU star Malik Nabers after New Orleans arrest

 NEW ORLEANS - LSU wide receiver Malik Nabers was arrested on a weapons-related charge in New Orleans, according to jail records.

-Note: UPDATE: Sheriff's office records show that state prosecutors won't pursue criminal charges against Nabers.
-The filing says the charges were refused under the condition that the weapon seized from Nabers is not returned to him.